MicrosoftDocs/PowerShell-Docs/scripting/getting-started/cookbooks/Managing-Services.md

 Stopped  ServiceLayer       ServiceLayer
 ```

-You can use the ComputerName parameter of the Get\-Service cmdlet to get the services on remote computers.
+You can use the ComputerName parameter of the Get-Service cmdlet to get the services on remote computers.
 The ComputerName parameter accepts multiple values and wildcard characters, so you can get the services on multiple computers with a single command.
 For example, the following command gets the services on the Server01 remote computer.

 ```
 Get-Service -ComputerName Server01
 ```

 ## Getting Required and Dependent Services
-The Get\-Service cmdlet has two parameters that are very useful in service administration.
+The Get-Service cmdlet has two parameters that are very useful in service administration.
 The DependentServices parameter gets services that depend on the service.
 The RequiredServices parameter gets services upon which this service depends.

-These parameters just display the values of the DependentServices and ServicesDependedOn (alias\=RequiredServices) properties of the System.ServiceProcess.ServiceController object that Get\-Service returns, but they simplify commands and make getting this information much simpler.
+These parameters just display the values of the DependentServices and ServicesDependedOn (alias=RequiredServices) properties of the System.ServiceProcess.ServiceController object that Get-Service returns, but they simplify commands and make getting this information much simpler.

 The following command gets the services that the LanmanWorkstation service requires.